Mindful-AI-Research/2-project-ai-agent-habitsync/README.md

 <br><br>

-# 🏗️ Phase 2 — Complete Architecture: NewVoiceHabits
+# 🚧 Phase 2 — Complete Architecture:

 With Phase 1 approved, HabitSync evolves into **NewVoiceHabits**, the architectural implementation of the recommendation agent.